felixnyamweya/wpsso-schema-json-ld/README.md

 </ul>
 </p>

-<p>WPSSO Schema JSON-LD Markup (WPSSO JSON) works in conjunction with the <a href="https://wordpress.org/plugins/wpsso/">WordPress Social Sharing Optimization (WPSSO)</a> plugin to include complete Schema JSON-LD / Rich Snippet markup (images, videos, author, co-authors, publisher, place, product, etc.) for Google Search, Pinterest, and others.
-WPSSO JSON includes <a href="http://json-ld.org/">Schema JSON-LD markup</a> in webpage headers, which is independent of any existing markup in theme templates.</p>
+<p>WPSSO Schema JSON-LD Markup (WPSSO JSON) works in conjunction with the <a href="https://wordpress.org/plugins/wpsso/">WordPress Social Sharing Optimization (WPSSO)</a> plugin to include complete Schema JSON-LD / Rich Snippet markup (images, videos, author, co-authors, publisher, place, product, etc.) for Google Search, Pinterest, and others.</p>

+<p>WPSSO JSON includes Schema <a href="http://json-ld.org/">JSON-LD markup</a> in webpage headers, which is independent of any existing Schema markup in theme templates.</p>

 <h4>Quick List of Features</h4>